Skip to main contentSkip to main content

 9 min read

-Clinically Reviewed · July 2025
+Clinically Reviewed · March 2026

 ROMIO, LORIC, and Beyond: Key Ortho-K Clinical Studies

 That’s why I want to pull back the curtain and talk about the science behind sleepSEE® Ortho-K. This isn’t a new fad.
 It’s a well-established, non-surgical method for myopia control, backed by decades of rigorous scientific research.
-We’re going to walk through the landmark clinical studies that have proven, time and again, that orthokeratology is a safe and effective way to slow down the progression of nearsightedness in children.
+We’re going to walk through the landmark clinical studies that have shown, time and again, that orthokeratology is a safe and effective way to slow down the progression of nearsightedness in children.
 We’ll look at the data, what it means, and why it gives us confidence in recommending this treatment for families across Cumberland County.

 Table of Contents